snowdrop/k8s-infra/README.md

 ## Ansible playbooks

-See [Ansible post installation](ansible/README-post-installation.md) file to provision OpenShift with one of the Cloud Development features proposed.
+See [Ansible post installation](ansible/README-post-installation.md) file to provision OpenShift with one of the Cloud Development features.